 Dr. Parrott says humans can expect extreme weather events to happen more and more often as the Earth warms and climate patterns that have persisted for thousands of years begin to shift.

 “The lesson to us humans is to explore resilience, not in the sense of ‘build stronger, build bigger’ but in terms of how do we retreat and leave space for the mountains, for rivers, for the environment to be dynamic and to adapt to the kinds of changes that are occurring?”

-The post Dr. Tamara Freeman shares the magic of chemistry with her students appeared first on UBC Okanagan News.
+The post Canada’s mountains feeling the heat of climate change appeared first on UBC Okanagan News.